Important Safety Information

 - Blood, bleeding, and clotting problems.
 Tarceva has been shown to cause certain blood problems and other bleeding and clotting problems.
 These have led to heart attack, stroke, and death.

 - Eye disorders.
-Tarceva has been shown to cause eye irritation and damage to the cornea.
-Tarceva may also cause unusual eyelash growth or swelling of the cornea.
+Tarceva has been shown to cause dry eyes, unusual eyelash growth, or swelling of the cornea.
 This swelling may irritate the eye or cause damage.

 - Bleeding events when taking warfarin with Tarceva.
 Tell your HCP if you are taking a blood thinner, such as warfarin, or non-steroidal anti-inflammatory drugs, known as NSAIDs.
 Taking Tarceva with these medications can cause death.